ArchAngelSly/portfolio/README.md

 **Objective**: Validate findings and measure the impact of insights.
 Actions Taken:
 - Evaluated campaign performance based on click-through rates and engagement metrics.
-- Analyzed funnel performance to determine the stages with the highest drop-off rates.
+- Analysed funnel performance to determine the stages with the highest drop-off rates.
 - Assessed the relationship between sentiment scores and customer feedback ratings.

 Tools used: